Yes, America's Anchorman is away and this is your undocumented anchorman sitting in.

 He sits in a bulldozer and he plows them back and forth in his warehouse all day.

-That's what to Mr. Sophisticate, President Obama thinks the rich do with their money.
+That's what Mr. Sophisticate, President Obama, thinks the rich do with their money.

-That if you that if you give them if you give them uh tax breaks, as he sees it, if you let them make more money, they just put it in the the warehouse and they get into their Scrooge McDuck uh outfit and get into the bulldozer and plough the gold coins in the warehouse back and forth all day long, back and forth.
+That if you give them tax breaks, as he sees it, if you let them make more money, they just put it in the warehouse and they get into their Scrooge McDuck outfit and get into the bulldozer and plow the gold coins in the warehouse back and forth all day long, back and forth.

 That's all they do with money.